cmu-phil/py-tetrad/README.md

 1. We use the JPype package to interface Python with Java.
 For installation instructions, see the [Docs for the JPype box](https://jpype.readthedocs.io/en/latest/).

-1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, google and install that for your machine type.
+1. Finally, you will need to clone this GitHub repository.
+If you don't have Git installed, Google and install it for your machine type.

 Then (for instance, on a Mac) in a terminal window, cd to a directory where you want the cloned project to appear and type the following--again, as above, make sure JAVA_HOME is set correctly to your java path: